fastoch/k8s_zeroToHero/README.md

 Containers run on top of an existing environment (host), usually a VM but it can also be a physical machine.

+...

+All those challenges are the reasons why Kubernetes (k8s) was invented in 2014.

 3/170